1204 Grand Boulevard

 Built was built in 1925 as a speculative commercial building by entrepreneur and newspaper owner Frederick Bonfils.
 It was designed in a Venetian Renaissance Revival style by Frederick C. Gunn, a prominent Kansas City architect.
 The main floor was the home of the Wonderland Arcade from 1940 until 1983 and the upper floors housed a variety of business offices.
 The building was sold in 1983 and subsequently renovated, and currently houses the headquarters of the National Association of Intercollegiate Athletics (NAIA).

-The building is managed by Copaken Brooks.
+The building is leased and managed by Copaken Brooks.